Does homeowners insurance cover AC?

 - Keep your receipts for the necessary repairs.

-- Submit your receipts to your homeowners insurance provider for reimbursement.
+- Submit receipts to your homeowners insurance provider for reimbursement.

-Each insurance provider is different, so depending on your provider, you may need additional documents or steps to file a claim.
-To verify any additional requirements, it may be best to speak with an agent.
+Each insurance provider is different.
+Depending on yours, you may need to submit additional documents or take extra steps to file a claim.
+To verify what’s required, it may be best to speak with an agent.

 Frequently asked questions